roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 ## Requirements
 First and foremost, keep in mind that you must meet this requirements:
 - A computer;
-- The pwnagotchi must already be on the latest version (officially v1.5.5) properly configured;
+- The pwnagotchi must already be v1.5.5 properly configured;
 - Perform a complete backup before making any modifications, including every file to be modified.

 ## Observations:
 The following steps were performed on a Windows computer using PuTTY as an SSH client, FileZilla and the pwnagotchi with a Waveshare 2.13 V3 e-ink display.
 You should adapt them according to your configuration.
 This tutorial requires a minimum level of knowledge.

-## How to
+## The Mod

 First, with the pwnagotchi connected to a computer in MANU mode, establish an SSH connection.